Reverse engineering, for true data observability

 exhaustive reverse engineering

-We cannot consider wanting to master something if we only half-observe it.
+You can't consider wanting to master something if you only half observe it.

 Reverse engineering of the data system must be exhaustive!